 Finally, by adding Apple (Samsung, and Tencent) to the already impressive list of AOMedia founding members companies like Amazon, ARM, Cisco, Facebook, Google, IBM, Intel, Microsoft, Mozilla, Netflix, and NVIDIA, all major brands and companies are now involved in AOMedia which is a strong signal that AV1 is becoming a mature codec and a real alternative to HEVC and the standards groups MPEG and VCEG.

 Bitmovin and AV1

 Bitmovin has been a long-time contributor to AOMedia and the implementation of the AV1 codec.
 Bitmovin was the first company to integrate AV1 support for both live streaming and video-on-demand which contributed to Bitmovin winning an award of Best of Show for NAB 2017 from Streaming Media Magazine.

 In addition, Bitmovin and Mozilla, the creator of the open-source Firefox browser, collaborated to create the first end-to-end AV1 workflow from cloud encoding to browser playback.
 At the time Apple hadn’t announced their involvement with AOMedia and AV1 and some media outlets went so far as to characterize this collaboration as a threat to Apple!
 CNET’s headline on the partnership read “Firefox challenges Apple with 4K-friendly video tech.”

 Getting started with AV1

-It may take another year or so before we see widespread adoption of the AV1 codec, so we’re thrilled to have Apple join the AOMedia consortium and accelerate these efforts.
+Unfortunately, despite AV1s growing interest in the world of video streaming we have yet to see widespread adoption of the AV1 codec (in 2021), so we’re thrilled to have Apple join the AOMedia consortium and accelerate these efforts.
 If you haven’t explored AV1 for your video workflow, now is the time to learn more, and we’re here to help!